salveendutt/APARRO/README.md

 # APARRO
-APARRO is Automatic Processing of Audio Recordings for Restaurant Orders, so basically an AI assistant who will take your order.
+APARRO is Automatic Processing of Audio Recordings for Restaurant Orders, so basically an AI assistant which will take your order.